joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

 ---
 title: Reconsidering Tech Debt
 date: 2025-06-30 08:00:00
-description: "There’s a phrase I've grown wary of over the years: tech debt.
+description: "There's a phrase I've grown wary of over the years: tech debt.
 It shows up in all kinds of conversations, often spoken as a half-apology, half-warning.
 The metaphor is sticky, and like most sticky things in engineering, I think it's started to obscure more than it reveals."
 tags: [management, architecture, software-engineering]
 sitemap:
     priority: 0.7